nn1900/mjpeg-decoder/README.md

 - `options`: control how the decoder will work as expected.

 > How to find the url of the camera?
 > The camera user manual should usually mention the URL, or searching the camera model number should get you a result as well.
-You can also try this tool http://skjm.com/icam/mjpeg.php.
+You can also try this tool http://skjm.com/icam/mjpeg.php or this tool https://www.ispyconnect.com/man.aspx.

 ### decoderForSnapshot
 ```typescript